eatdust/fbfscan/README.md

 Goscan should be started within a **xterm** and possibly in "sudo" mode for allowing hardware access to the RPI.
-It is assumed that a digital camera is plugged in (via USB) and on and **goscan** will first attempt to initialize a scanner object using it.
+It is assumed that a digital camera is plugged in (via USB), on, and **goscan** will first attempt to initialize a scanner object from it.
 If no camera is connected, **goscan** will proceed with a warning message.
-A stepper motor controlled by a driver connected to the RPI is initialized, see goscan.py:
+However, a stepper motor controlled by a driver connected to the RPI is compulsory and will be initialized as (see goscan.py):

 ```python
    def initialize_motor(stepmode):